ttarlov/check-yo-self/README.md

 # Check Yo' Self

-Do you miss appointment?
+Do you miss appointments all the time?
 Do you forget to get potatoes or eggs when you go grocery shopping?
 Say hello to Check Yo’Self.
 The most advanced (when it works) ToDo list web app to ever hit the interwebs.